A Guide to Stages of the Interview Process (and How to Improve Them)

 4. Collect feedback

-It’s important to continuously review if your interview process works well for your candidates.
+It’s important to continuously review whether your interview process works well for your candidates.
 Otherwise, you may lose some special talent.

 After the interview, don't forget to ask candidates for their feedback on the interview process and the relevance of the questions.
 Similarly, gather feedback from your hiring team to ensure a smooth and effective interview process for everyone involved.